Training Tomorrow’s Clinical Leaders

 Interested and qualified fellows may remain for a second year of training to hone their leadership skills in preparation for an academic career.
 Second-year fellows choose one of three specialized tracks: clinician-educator, research, or health care policy.

-For students training to become nurse practitioners, Hebrew SeniorLife has partnered with several Boston-area MSN-NP schools to help meet students’ practicum requirements.
+For students training to become nurse practitioners, Hebrew SeniorLife has partnered with several Boston-area MSN-NP and D-NP schools to help meet students’ practicum requirements.
 Nurse practitioner students are precepted by Hebrew SeniorLife nurse practitioners, physician assistants, and physicians.
-Clinical experiences happen in our post-acute care rehabilitative units at Hebrew Rehabilitation Center in Boston and Dedham.
+Clinical experiences happen in our post-acute care rehabilitative units at our two Hebrew Rehabilitation Center locations, in Boston and at NewBridge on the Charles in Dedham.
 Affiliated schools include Boston College, UMass Boston, and Simmons College.

 For clinicians who wish to become researchers, Hebrew SeniorLife’s Marcus Institute offers a number of grant-funded opportunities for residents and fellows.
 Many Marcus Institute faculty hold appointments at Harvard Medical School, including six full professors of medicine.
 The Marcus Institute’s research portfolio places it in the top 15% of institutions funded by the National Institutes of Health.